-- 67. Competent authorities shall not permit the call or the redemption of a hybrid instrument if, based on the information provided by the institution or based on other supervisory information, it is or will be materially putting the financial and solvency situation of the institution in jeopardy in the foreseeable future. - 68.
-The institution shall still have adequate capital buffers sufficiently above the regulatory minimum capital requirements after the call or redemption and in the foreseeable future. - 69.
-Where relevant, competent authorities shall take into account the impact on the institution's liquidity position or its profitability when allowing the call or the redemption. - III.
-Supervisory guidance on buybacks of hybrid capital instruments in the market - 70.
-The possibility of calling and redeeming an instrument is excluded for the first five years after the date of issue (Article 63a (2), subparagraph (1), sentence 2).
-A call or redemption feature will be described in a legal or contractual provision allowing the issuer to call the (full) amount of the instrument.
-Such a formal call or redemption is distinguished from (partial) buy-backs in the market at market terms equivalent to buy-backs of e.g. common or preferred shares.
+- 68.Competent authorities shall not permit the call or the redemption of a hybrid instrument if, based on the information provided by the institution or based on other supervisory information, it is or will be materially putting the financial and solvency situation of the institution in jeopardy in the foreseeable future. - 69.
+The institution shall still have adequate capital buffers sufficiently above the regulatory minimum capital requirements after the call or redemption and in the foreseeable future. - 70.
+Where relevant, competent authorities shall take into account the impact on the institution's liquidity position or its profitability when allowing the call or the redemption.

+III.
+Supervisory guidance on buybacks of hybrid capital instruments in the market

-- 71. However, in prudential terms buy-backs are equivalent to a call or redemption: hybrids may no longer be at the institution's disposal when it needs them most.
+- 71. The possibility to call and redeem the instrument is excluded in the first five years after the date of issue (Article 63a (2), subparagraph (1), sentence 2).
+A call or redemption feature will be described in a legal or contractual provision allowing the issuer to call the (full) issue amount of the instrument.
+Such formal call or redemption is distinguished from (partial) buy-backs in the market at market terms equivalent to buy-backs of e.g. common or preferred shares. - 72.
+However, in economical and prudential terms buy-backs are equivalent to a call or redemption: hybrids may no longer be at the institution's disposal when it needs them most.
 Therefore, competent authorities shall apply the same process to the buy-back of a hybrid instrument as to a call or redemption.
+This means that

-This means that: - a) buy-backs shall only take place at the initiative of the issuer; - b) buy-backs shall not take place before five years after the issue date and only with prior supervisory approval; and - c) if the institution replaces the hybrid instrument it wants to buy-back with capital of at least the same or better quality, e.g. in order to improve the quality of the institution's own funds or its profitability, buy-backs may take place before five years after the issue date provided that the new instrument has already been issued and subject to supervisory approval.
+- a) buy backs shall only take place at the initiative of the issuer; - b) buy backs shall not take place before five years after the issuance date and only with prior supervisory approval; and - c) if the institution replaces the hybrid instrument it wants to buy back with capital of at least the same or better quality, e.g. in order to improve the quality of the institution's own funds or its profitability, buy backs may take place before five years after the issuance date provided that the new instrument has already been issued and subject to supervisory approval.

-Holdings of own hybrid instruments by the issuer
+Holdings in own hybrid instruments by the issuer

-- 72. The guidance above does not prevent competent authorities from permitting limited activities for market making or market smoothing purposes (in those cases, usually the amount of hybrids remain outstanding).
-Institutions shall in this case have in place adequate policies to take account of relevant regulations including market abuse.
-The competent authorities may require the credit institution to notify to them its policy. - 73.
-It is proposed that repurchased instruments held by the institution for market making purposes shall not at any time account for more than either 10% of the relevant issue or 3% of the total amount of all outstanding hybrid instruments issued by the institution, whichever of the two limits is the lowest.
-Supervisors may nevertheless apply stricter limits. - 74.
-For solvency purposes, only the amounts of hybrid instruments held by external investors may be taken into account.
+- 73. The guidance above does not prevent competent authorities from permitting limited activities for market making or market smoothing purposes (in those cases, usually the amount of hybrids remain outstanding).
+Institutions shall in this case have in place adequate policies for these transactions in order to avoid material holdings in own hybrid instruments.
+Therefore, it is proposed that at any time repurchased instruments held by the institution shall not account for more than 5% of the relevant issuance. - 74.For solvency purposes, only the net amount of a hybrid instrument outstanding in the market (i.e. issue amount less own holdings) may be taken into account.